-In terms of student numbers, nine of the top ten providers were public providers, as detailed in the Addendum (Table 2).
-Seven of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
-Nine of the top ten are the same providers as for the first half of 2019 with slight changes in position.
-The French Beauty Academy Pty Ltd has moved up into the top ten for second half of 2019.
+In terms of student numbers, majority of the top ten providers were public providers, as detailed in the Addendum (Table 2).
+Five of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
+Nine of the top ten are the same providers as for the first half of 2020 with North Metropolitan TAFE dropping out while Australian Academy of Beauty Dermal and Laser Pty Ltd joined the list.

-All of top ten courses, in terms of student numbers from the first half of 2019, remain in the top ten for the second half of 2019.
-The Diploma of Nursing is the highest ranked course both in terms of course enrolments and value of loans paid, as shown in the Addendum (Tables 4 and 5).
+Seven of the top ten courses, in terms of student numbers from the first half of 2020, remain in the top ten.
+Diploma of Counselling, Diploma of Visual Arts and Diploma of Aviation (Commercial Pilot Licence - Aeroplane) moved up to be in the list while Diploma of Remedial Message, Diploma of Music Industry and Advanced Diploma of Building Design (Architectural) moved down out of the top ten.
+The Diploma of Nursing is the highest ranked in terms of course enrolments but became second in terms of loans paid, as shown in the Addendum (Tables 4 and 5).